Traité sur les apparitions des esprits et sur les vampires ou les revenans de Hongrie, de Moravie, &c.: Vampirism

-Also investigated were various judicial cases of dead persons reported to return from the grave and attack and suck the blood of the living.
+Also investigated were various judicial cases of dead persons reported as returning from the grave to attack and suck the blood of the living.
 One such case was in 1730 of a soldier lodged at the house of a peasant in Hungary.
 As the soldier sat with the homeowner and the rest of the company at the table for dinner, a person he did not know came into the home and quietly sat at the table with them.
 The homeowner appeared frightened and was discovered deceased the next day.
 After inquiry, the soldier learned that the father of the homeowner had died and was buried 10 years before and the family believed the man who came the previous night was the father's body.

 The soldier informed the regiment, giving notice to the general officers who commissioned the captain of the infantry to further investigate.
 The captain, accompanied by other officers, a surgeon and an auditor had recorded dispositions of the family who confirmed the soldier's report and also received dispositions of all the residents of the village.
 The corpse of the father was ordered to be exhumed and was found to be in the likeness of a man recently deceased but with the blood-flow of a living man.
 The Count de Cabreras ordered the corpse's head to be cut off and to be reinterred in his tomb.

 The count also received other information of another man dead for more than thirty years that was reported by family to have come back to his house on three separate occasions during meal time.
 On the first he had sucked the blood from the neck of his brother, the second time from one of his sons, and the third from one of the servants in the house, all three of which had died immediately after.
 Upon this disposition, the commissary took the suspected corpse from the grave, finding it to be like the first corpse discovered with a living blood-flow and he ordered them to run a large nail through the temple then placed the body back into the grave.